Ancient Egyptian afterlife beliefs: Coffin Texts

 In the Middle Kingdom period the Pyramid Texts were replaced by the Coffin Texts.
 The Coffin Texts were spells that were inscribed into the coffins of the dead.
 They were meant to protect the deceased in the afterlife and provide them with the transformation magic they would need along their journey.
 These Coffin Texts were generally more attainable, providing the common people of Egypt the opportunity to attain a proper afterlife.
 It is also important to note that the collection of Coffin Texts known as The Book of Two Ways functioned as the earliest manual to the afterlife.

 Book of the Dead

 The Book of the Dead was an extensive collection of spells that included material from both the Pyramid Texts and the Coffin Texts.
 In the New Kingdom period, the Book of the Dead was normally recorded on papyrus.
-However, it could also be found on the tomb walls, coffins and the wrappings of mummies.
+However, it could also be found on tomb walls, coffins and the wrappings of mummies.
 Like the Coffin Texts, the spells illustrated within the Book of the Dead were used by everyone.
 These spells offered advice, protection and knowledge to the dead as they journeyed through the netherworld.